chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 * Once you return to the tutorial and reload your virtual environment, proceed to the next step in the tutorial.

-## 5. Enter Slurm script
+## 6. Enter Slurm script

-While you are able to get a compute node with [idev](https://docs.tacc.utexas.edu/software/idev/), you will have to monitor in the Terminal when you connect to the node and then submit your job.
-For greater productivity, it is recommended to submit your job using Slurm script.
-This way, you can request the compute node, submit your job and be alerted when it is complete.

-In this step, edit the below Slurm script using your TACC account information [SBATCH](https://tacc.github.io/TeachingWithTACC/02.running_jobs/).
+In this step, request a compute node by editing the below Slurm script using your TACC account information [SBATCH](https://tacc.github.io/TeachingWithTACC/02.running_jobs/).

 ```bash